JasmineRimani/HIST-from-SysML-to-HDDL/CoRoDro/Readme.md

 * Change Parameters*: navigation --> base_local_planner move_base / cost_map

 New Test:
-- Test new navigation stack
+- Test new navigation stack --> it works!!!!!
-- Move base without the map --> or you can directly explore the environment with the keyboard control (if you are not able to test this!!)
+- Move base without the map --> or you can directly explore the environment with the keyboard control (if you are not able to test this!!) --> this work!!!
 - Test the mapping buddle that Maximilien created for the rover

 -----------------------------------------------------------------------------------------------------------------------------------------------